 One trade dollar has the value of $1 and members should price their products and services accordingly.
 In 2017 we launched Fair Trading at Bartercard, a guide setting out the standards of trading to create a fair, transparent and equitable trade exchange.
 From an accounting and tax perspective, Bartercard income should be viewed as you would your cash income.
 GST is payable on sales and deductible on purchases. .

 The fees are too high

 Bartercard charges a minimal monthly service fee which is tax deductible.
 A fee is also charged on all transactions.
 The average Bartercard transaction fee is 7.5 percent (which is low in comparison to daily deal websites and discount sites who charge approx. 15-20 percent of the sale price and stipulate the offer must be at least 50 percent of the original sale price).
-The fees cover provision of a dedicated Trade Co-ordinator, full e-commerce capabilities, proactive marketing of the member business to businesses nationally, online monthly statements and an interest-free line of credit.
+The fees cover provision of a dedicated Trade Co-ordinator, full e-commerce capabilities, proactive marketing of the member business to businesses nationally and online monthly statements.